Ma'an News Agency: Funding

 Funding for Ma'an Network comes from advertising revenue and from foreign donors.

-2007 Threat from Hamas
+Hamas pressure

 In July 2007, at the time the de facto Gaza Strip government, MNA alleged that MNA's chief editor had received "direct threats" from Hamas to carry out a "defamation campaign" against MNA, and to cease its criticism of "the Hamas movement".

+In July 2013, Hamas closed the Gaza City bureaus of Ma'an and Al-Arabiya after the outlets reported that Hamas was sheltering Muslim Brotherhood figures who had fled Egypt.
+Hamas officials also questioned Ma’an News bureau chief Emad Eid for several hours on 30 July.
+According to Ma’an News director-general Raed Othman, Hamas objected to Ma'an using sources from Israeli media.
+The bureau reopened in November.

 Reach

 Ma'an News Agency describes itself as "the main source of independent news from Palestine" and "the premier source of independent Palestinian news on the internet".
 According to a 2007 survey, 95.6% of Palestinians with internet access "frequently visit" the site.
 As of December 2013, Ma'an News receives the fourth most site visitors in the Palestinian territories.

 Reality TV

 In 2013, Ma'an TV (Ma'an Network's satellite channel) broadcast the hit reality show The President in collaboration with Search for Common Ground.
 Described as "a cross between American Idol and The Apprentice", audience members would vote through SMS to elect the show's young contestants who competed in mock press conferences, political campaigns, and debates.